netsight/Products.sqlpfgadapter/README.txt

 To do
 =====

 * Test collective.megaphone compatibility
- * Create different column types for different form field types.
-Currently only string fields are supported;
+* Support all form field types.
 * Test Plone 4 compatibility;
 * Allow updating tables when fields are added;

 Compatibility / Dependencies